Easy Vietnamese Chicken Roast with orange, garlic, ginger, chilli & crushed lemongrass – prepared in a pinch and incredibly flavourful!

 - 1 tablespoon ginger, , chopped

 - 1 tablespoon fish sauce

-- 1 teaspoon cornstarch or arrowroot starch + 1 teaspoon water for thickening, optional
+- 1 teaspoon tapioca or arrowroot starch + 1 teaspoon water for thickening, , optional

 - Place chicken breast-side down, with the legs towards you.
 Using a good pair of kitchen scissors or poultry shears, cut up along each side of the backbone to remove it.
 You'll be cutting through the rib bones as you go.
 Open the chicken out and turn over.
 Flatten the breastbone with the heel of your hand so that the meat is all one thickness.
 Save the backbone to make chicken stock or discard it.

 - Rub chicken with 1 tablespoon oil, and season with the salt and pepper.